benhook1013/space-game/PLAN.md

 Tiny mobile‑first 2D shooter built with Flutter and Flame.
 Target is an offline PWA that a solo developer can iterate on quickly.
 See [DESIGN.md](DESIGN.md) for architecture details.
-Day-to-day work is tracked via the milestone docs and consolidated in [TASKS.md](TASKS.md).
+All design docs align with this plan, and tasks are enumerated in the milestone docs and consolidated in [TASKS.md](TASKS.md) to kick off implementation.

 ## 🎯 Goals